impresso/impresso-text-acquisition/docs/importers.rst

 ~~~~~~~~~~~~~~~~~~~~~

 - the importer needs to know which data should be imported
-- information about the newspaper contents is often encoded as part of
+- information about the newspaper/radio-bulletin/audio-broadcast contents is often encoded as part of
   folder names etc., thus it needs to be extracted and made explicit, by means
   of :ref:`Canonical identifiers`
 - add some sample data to ``text_preparation/data/sample/<new_format>``